ptahproject/ptah/docs/ptah_app_vs_manage.rst

 Overview
 --------

 By installing ptah you get 2 applications which have UI.
 One is called "ptah-manage" or the Management UI and the other is the "ptah-app".
-Ptah App is the default implementaiton of the CMS.
-It is a default implementation of the Ptah CMS.
-We are currently using Ptah App to prototype and it will be unstable for awhile.
+Ptah App is the default implementation of the CMS.
 Ptah Manage is fairly stable and existed long before Ptah App.

 Ptah Manage
 -----------